MicrosoftDocs/fabric-docs/docs/data-engineering/intelligent-cache.md

 - Your workload uses Delta Lake tables, Parquet, or CSV file formats.

-You don't see the benefit of this feature if:
+You don't see the benefit of intelligent cache if:

 - You're reading a file that exceeds the cache size.
 If so, the beginning of the files could be evicted, and subsequent queries have to refetch the data from the remote storage.
 In this case, you don't see any benefits from the intelligent cache, and you might want to increase your cache size and/or node size.